Sank's Glossary of Linguistics

 PARSE TREE

-(Computational) Or, parsing tree (Chiswell and Hodges 2007) or derivation tree or concrete syntax tree.
+(Computational; Syntax) Or, parsing tree (Chiswell and Hodges 2007), or, derivation tree, or, concrete syntax tree.
 An ordered, rooted tree that represents the syntactic structure of a string according to some context-free grammar.
-The term "parse tree" itself is used primarily in computational linguistics; in theoretical syntax, the term syntax tree is more common.
+The term parse tree itself is used primarily in computational linguistics; in theoretical syntax, the term syntax tree is more common.

 Concrete syntax trees reflect the syntax of the input language, making them distinct from the abstract syntax trees used in computer programming.
 Unlike Reed-Kellogg sentence diagrams used for teaching grammar, parse trees do not use distinct symbol shapes for different types of constituents.